pfdubois/BridgeBidding/source/AdvancedTransfers.rst

 -----------------

 Transfer Advances (aka Rubens Advances) is a different way of responding to partner's overcalls in a major.
-E.g., (1♣)-1♥-(P)-?.
+E.g., (1♣) – 1♥ – (P) – ?.
 Recall that in this context a bid of 2m is not forcing nor is 2♥.
 We can do more using Transfer Advances.

 There are as many versions of this convention as their are people who play it.